 Just the other day, I received great inspiration on overcoming life’s mountains from the story of Caleb in the Bible (see Joshua 14:7-15).
 I’ll tell you why in a moment.

-After all, it seems that I was 17 years-old just yesterday!
-And yet, I have a vision of aging well from the Bible:
+It seems that I was 17 years-old just yesterday!
+And yet, I have a vision of aging well from the Bible.

 The righteous shall flourish like a palm tree,

 He shall grow like a cedar in Lebanon.

 Those who are planted in the house of the Lord

 Shall flourish in the courts of our God.